 Holidays in Merano

-Marvellous Merano is an ideal summer holiday destination: a town famous for its vineyards and thermal waters with walking trails heading in every direction
+Marvellous Merano is the ideal summer holiday destination: a town famous for its vineyards and thermal waters with walking trails heading in every direction

 Luxury in Merano: a royal flush

-Merano is known for its natural hot springs, and there are several thermal spas in the area where you can relax and rejuvenate in the healing waters.
+Merano is famous throughout Italy for its natural hot springs, and there are several thermal spas in the area where you can relax and rejuvenate in the healing waters.
 Some of the most popular spots include the Terme Merano (the Merano Thermal Baths) and the AquaForum.
+Summer holidays have never been so regenerating!

 Sightseeing in Merano: centuries of culture (and wine)